p2panda/handbook/website/docs/specification/APIs/blob-http.md

 title: Blob HTTP service
 ---

-This document describes how `blobs` are materialized to the filesystem and served from a node over HTTP endpoints.
+This document describes how Blobs are materialized to the filesystem and served from a node over HTTP endpoints.

 ## Materialization